-The aesthetic design form
+The aesthetic form of design

-The Community design law of the European Union, which is similar to the German design law, entered into force on 6 March 2002.
-In addition to a maximum of 25 years' protection for registered Community designs, the Community Design Regulation (CDR) also provides three years' protection against copying for disclosed unregistered Community designs from the date of disclosure of the design.
+The Community design law of the European Union, which is similar to the German design law, entered into force on March 6, 2002.
+In addition to a maximum of 25 years' protection for registered Community designs, the Community Design Regulation (GemGeschMVO) also provides three years' protection against copying for disclosed unregistered Community designs from the date of disclosure of the design.
 It is assumed that the relevant circles within Europe have taken note of the disclosure.
 The registration of a Community design gives it direct protection in each Member State.

-The design of a company's product - including its trade mark - can contribute significantly to the company's reputation and image.
-A design registration grants its owner the exclusive right to prevent third parties from manufacturing, offering, marketing, importing, exporting or using a product in which the design is incorporated or to which it is applied and which does not produce a different overall impression.
+The design of a company's product - including its trademark - can contribute significantly to the company's reputation and image.
+A design registration grants its owner the exclusive right to prevent third parties from manufacturing, offering, marketing, importing, exporting or using a product in which the design is incorporated or to which it is applied and which does not create a different overall impression.
 This means that a design registration can effectively prevent third parties from profiting from your investment in innovative design.